HughKnightOCE/Case_Screen_Dashboard/README.md

 - Provide a focus timer and productivity tools
 - Allow full control over layout and widgets

 The Case Screen Dashboard is designed to run on the Y70ti's built-in display, but works on any monitor.
-It is fully data-driven, so you can swap widgets, change layouts, and personalize the experience to suit your needs.
+It is fully data-driven, so you can swap widgets, change layouts, and personalise the experience to suit your needs.

 **Why?**
 I built this because I wanted my PC case display to be genuinely useful—not just a system monitor or RGB gimmick.
 This dashboard helps me keep organized, focused, and motivated throughout the day, especially for university work and personal productivity.